craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-part-1-creating-a-dev-vm.md

 And for this, I am going to use **Debian 11**.
 Why?
 I had originally considered RedHat due to the new subscription model, and this is what many of us Linux users are using in Production anyway, but I didn't know the legality of using RHEL images on the Vagrant Cloud, and wanted something completely free.
 Why not Fedora, RockyLinux or AlmaLinux?
 Mainly because I want to pickup something which _could_ go into production, so if not RHEL, then the Debian/Ubuntu family is the next logical step for most veterans.

+Another point to use Debian is the inclusion of Podman into the upstream repositories, where I will reuse my base image later for demonstrative purposes.

 ### Vagrant Quick Install and Initial Prep
 As I said, I am currently running this on my Windows desktop - and I already had [Chocolatey](https://chocolatey.org/install) installed, so installing vagrant and virtualbox was as easy as: